parryc/thevoid/templates/leflan/language_bavarian-german.md

 - `VbV` == `VwV`
   - ex. oba/owa, saubara/sauwara
   - speaker preference, may change based on word
+  - one important note is that verbs ending in _-b_ in 1SG will often be heard as ending in a _-w_, such as with `hom:to have`: _hob/how i_
 - a/oa is often in free variation between speakers, even amongst the same family
   - ex. ans/oans, zwa/zwoa